NXP-AVS-workshop/NXP-AVS-workshop/_posts/2012-12-31-1-setup-your-kit.md

 ### Booting Your Pico-Pi with Serial Console

 Your Pico-Pi comes pre-loaded with a Yocto Linux image - you only need to run the setup scripts to build and launch the Alexa sample app.
 On your laptop, open a serial console (Putty or Tera Term) and select the right COM port for your Pico-Pi (whichever new COM port appears in the drop-down when you plug in the USB connection from the Pico-Pi).
-Configure your serial console with the settings as shown:
+Configure your serial console with the settings as shown:  (change baud rate to 115200)

 ![ConsoleConfig](/assets/ConsoleConfig.PNG)